Sign In

 Network

-The network you build alongside your developing resume will enable you to branch out to look for work elsewhere in the industry.
-If you've worked with other PA’s ask them to keep you in mind for when they’re unavailable for jobs.
-Referrals to members of the production team are an excellent way to get your foot in the door.
+The network you build alongside your developing CV will enable you to branch out to look for work elsewhere in the industry.
+If you've worked with other runners ask them to keep you in mind for when they are unavailable for jobs, referrals to members of the production team are an excellent way to get your foot in the door.
 Keep in contact with everyone you meet, send the odd email, social media is a great way to stay in touch.
 Use your time to create opportunities, don’t wait for them to come to you!

-Being able to work in other areas such as TV drama, or working within a production company or commercial/promo companies (both can take on in-house PA’s on short contracts when they get busy) significantly increases your chance of finding regular employment.
-You will also need all the experience you can get, the coordinator will have a stack of resumes on his/her desk for crewing up, you need to make sure yours is going to stand out.
+Being able to work in other areas such as TV drama, or working within a production company or commercials company (both can take on in-house runners on short contracts when they get busy) significantly increase your chance of finding regular employment.
+You will also need all the experience you can get, the coordinator will have a stack of CVs on his/her desk for crewing up, you need to make sure yours is going to stand out.

 Personality and Attitude

-Determination is essential when sending out those resumes.
+Determination is essential when sending out those CVs.
 In some cases, you may have to grin and bear it while you are working behind a bar, waiting tables, or pouring coffee.
-Needs must, and your pay is comparable to that of the production office at the junior level.
-If you have no additional source of income, you may wish to consider saving up before you embark on your career plan.
+Needs must, and your pay is comparable to that of the production office at junior level.
+Your pay is most likely going to be low for the first few years of your career, so if you have no additional source of income, you may wish to consider saving up before you embark on your career plan.

 Although you may not think it, the skills you are developing while waiting tables could serve you well and can be the attributes employers are looking for to fill the positions.
-You will be on your feet, working long hours, need to be adaptable, and always have a smile on your face.
-Waiting tables and bar work give you the flexibility to take leave when an opportunity arises for a few weeks to work on a feature, being able to return at a later date.
+You will be on your feet, working long hours, need to be adaptable and always have a smile on your face.
+Waiting tables and bar work give you the flexibility to take leave when an opportunity arises for a few weeks work on a feature, being able to return at a later date.
 Be warned, if you have just finished a degree with visions of stepping straight into a production office on a major feature, you might get a shock.
 Although this is possible, people who manage this are in the minority or have existing relationships in the industry.
-Use your holiday time well, be proactive and make sure your school can provide you with internships.
+Use your holiday time well, be proactive about getting experience outside of campus.

-WILL I NEED ANY QUALIFICATIONS TO WORK AS A PA IN THE PRODUCTION OFFICE?
+WILL I NEED ANY QUALIFICATIONS TO WORK AS A PA/RUNNER IN THE PRODUCTION OFFICE?

-The role of office PA will not require any formal academic qualifications, although a high school qualification or degree in film or any other subject can offer the production coordinator an idea of your aptitude for written work and offer you a solid educational grounding and some life experience.
+The role of production runner will not require any formal academic qualifications, although GCSEs, A-Levels or a degree in film or any other subject can offer the production coordinator an idea of your aptitude for written work and offer you a solid educational grounding and some life experience.
 A degree also provides you options later on, especially if you decide to leave the industry.
-If choosing a film or media degree looks closely at the modules the course is offering, does it offer:
+If choosing a film or media degree look closely at the modules the course is offering, does it offer:

 • A chance to meet alumni or industry members.

-It would be advantageous to have a good grasp of IT, especially Excel, administrative skills, and a great deal of common sense.
-Having a driving license is a must, as individual productions may require you to drive a hire car or van.
-You will also need passion, drive, and determination to work in the film industry.
+It would be advantageous to have a good grasp of IT, especially Excel, administrative skills and a great deal of common sense.
+Having a driving licence is a must, as individual productions may require you to drive a hire car or van.
+You will also need passion, drive and determination to work in the film industry.
 These qualities are prized throughout the departments and should get you where you want to go.

-WHAT PAPERWORK SHOULD I BE FAMILIAR WITH IF I WORK in the production office
+WHAT PAPERWORK SHOULD I BE FAMILIAR WITH IF I WORK AS AN OFFICE PA/RUNNER?

 • Pre-production diary